allinbits/cosmos-cash/docs/architecture/PROCESS.md

 ## ADR life cycle

 ADR creation is an **iterative** process.
-Instead of trying to solve all decisions in a single ADR pull request, we MUST firstly understand the problem and collect feedback through a GitHub Issue.
+Instead of trying to solve all decisions in a single ADR pull request, we MUST initially understand the problem and collect feedback by having conversations in a GitHub Issue.

 1. Every ADR proposal SHOULD start with a [new GitHub issue](https://github.com/tendermint/starport/issues/new/choose) or be a result of existing Issues.
 The Issue must contain a brief proposal summary.